woodser/monero-ts/README.md

 ## Donate

-If you want to support this project, please consider donating.
+Please consider donating if you want to support this project.
 Thank you!

 <p align="center">
 	<img src="donate.png" width="150" height="150"/>